you have questions… we have answers!

 Email us with your child’s name, and any details about scheduling conflict or changes – we’ll make the switch and / or send you options.

-This entire year has proved life to be a series of curves and swerves.
+These past 18 months have proved life to be a series of curves and swerves.
 And Curious Jane is always committed to working with families in the best way we can.

 If you need to switch weeks or classes, change from in-persom to online (or vice versa) or have an issue of greater impact… please be in touch.
 We can help and make changes on our end, to lessen the scheduling strain.
 As long as their is availability, we can be nimble.

 There are two of us, Alia and Samantha, working on an individual basis with each family, so please do be patient, and thank you in advance!

 You can also call or text – 347.770.0420.
 Please know we are often working remotely, and email will bring a faster response.

 Email also allows us to have an incredibly useful path of communication, so that as each of us replies, we can access your camp account for details, and have a clear picture of everything we need to know for your family, specifically.

 We are good spirited, optimistic, and excited about what we have designed.
 And we are also deeply impacted by COVID 19.
 We are receiveing a lot of undertstanding and support from our families, and we are grateful!

 Right now, we are not able to offer our CIT program as it typcially runs.
 We are sad!
 We know this is a disappointment to families – and limited classroom capacity, plus significant business impact, currently do not allow us to offer this for 2021.